 Cape Grace is fully prepared for the unlikely eventuality of “Day Zero”, as a result of close collaboration with both the V&A Waterfront and the City of Cape Town.

-- A new desalination plant in the V&A Waterfront will produce 2 million litres of water per day and will be operational in March 2018.
+- A new desalination plant in the V&A Waterfront is currently adding 3 million litres of water per day to our city’s supply.

-- The new desalination plant will be one of a network of 8 desalination plants spread across the city.
-The plants will together provide 108 million litres of water per day.
+- The new desalination plant is one of a network of 3 desalination plants spread across the city.
+The city’s first temporary desalination plant came online and the plant will eventually produce seven million litres daily.

 - Cape Town’s city centre has been designated a ‘continuous water supply’ area which means that the impact of a potential “Day Zero” will be minimal on international visitors.
-There has been communication from the City of Cape Town informing that businesses in the CBD and V&A Waterfront will enjoy continuous water supply – we await final confirmation on this matter and will share information as and when we receive this.
+There has been communication from the City of Cape Town informing that businesses in the CBD and V&A Waterfront will enjoy continuous water supply.

 How will guests be impacted?

-We want to assure our travel partners and guests that it is business as usual and that their holiday experience will not be jeopardised as a result of the drought.
+We want to assure our travel partners and guests that their holiday experience will not be jeopardised as a result of the drought.
 We are, however, making guests aware of our water-saving endeavours upon check-in.

 Amongst a variety of initiatives, guests are encouraged to: